izxxr/oblate/docs/api/errors.rst

 ---------------

 Error formatter is a function that allows you to return custom error data for standard errors.
-It works in combination with :ref:`error codes <api-error-handing-error-codes>`.
+It works in combination with error codes.

-Error formatters are defined inside a :class:`fields.Field` using the :func:`errors.error_formatter` decorator.
+Error formatters are defined inside a :class:`fields.Field` using the :func:`oblate.errors.error_formatter` decorator.

-.. autofunction:: errors.error_formatter
+.. autofunction:: oblate.errors.error_formatter

 .. autoclass:: ErrorFormatterContext
     :members: